The sweetest moment of the golf week? A girl’s crush is Collin Morikawa

 “Hold on,” Morikawa says.

 Morikawa hands back a Sharpie to another kid and tries to exit.
-Here, the video breaks, then Morikawa takes a picture with Lella.
+Here, the video breaks, then Morikawa takes a picture with Zella.

 “Oh, that’s awesome,” a woman says.
 She was the photographer.